abhisharmab/abhisharmab.github.io/poetry/_posts/2020-03-28-your-presence.md

 Starts somewhere in my heart, and spreads through my veins.
 As loud as the victory song; as tranquil as the deep sea; fire & ice, your presence.

-Wonder if I would know I am alive - if not, your presence.

 Stepping into a toasty room from a cold afternoon, your presence.
 Hope of the first light, morning dew.
 An incomplete "I" to a complete "We", your presence.